imintel/javacv-on-centos-6/entry.md

 saying is that the required version of libc 2.14 is not found and is required for the provided .so files to link.

-To fix this we will need to compile our own `javacv-linux-x86_64.jar` and also the opencv libraries
+To fix this we will need to compile our own javacv-linux-x86_64.jar and also the OpenCV libraries

 ###Building OpenCV

-**Make sure to have JAVA_HOME defined.**
+**Make sure to have JAVA_HOME defined.** Should be something like `/usr/lib/jvm/java`

 1. Install some system packages